-The Valuation Review Group ("VRG") within the Financial Control Group ("FCG") of the Ultimate Parent is responsible for the Company's fair value valuation policies, processes and procedures.
-VRG is independent of the business units and reports to the Chief Financial Officer of the Ultimate Parent ("CFO"), who has final authority over the valuation of the Company's financial instruments.
+The Valuation Review Group ("VRG") within the Financial Control Group ("FCG") of the Ultimate Parent and its consolidated subsidiaries is responsible for the Company's fair value valuation policies, processes and procedures.
+VRG is independent of the business units and reports to the Chief Financial Officer of the Ultimate Parent and its consolidated subsidiaries ("CFO"), who has final authority over the valuation of the Company's financial instruments.
 VRG implements valuation control processes to validate the fair value of the Company's financial instruments measured at fair value including those derived from pricing models.
 These control processes are designed to assure that the values used for financial reporting are based on observable inputs wherever possible.
-In the event that observable inputs are not available, the control processes are designed to assure that the valuation approach utilized is appropriate and consistently applied and the assumptions are reasonable.
+In the event that observable inputs are not available, the control processes are designed to assure that the valuation approach utilized is appropriate and consistently applied and that the assumptions are reasonable.